Sanjay-Shr/DevOps_Challenge/README.md

 - Successfully reduced the image size from ~1 GB to ~142 MB.
 - Multi-stage builds improve efficiency, performance, and security.

+### Day 49 - Docker Monitoring & nohup

+- Today I worked on improving container log monitoring using `nohup`.
+- Instead of manually running `docker logs` repeatedly, I used `"nohup docker attach 74e7e186a8b3 &"` to store logs in the background.
+- I generated different log outputs by accessing multiple endpoints in my Flask app.
+- All logs were captured inside the `nohup.out` file, making debugging simpler.
+- Learnt how nohup helps maintain continuous logging even after the terminal is closed.
+- A good first step before using advanced monitoring tools like ELK or Prometheus.

 ---

 ## How to Use This Repo